puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 * 115b3f7 (production, future_production) Initial commit
 ```

 Perform an interactive rebase of the last 3 commits.
-I'd recommend using `fixup` for the commits you want to squash and `reword` on the top commit.
-This'll allow you to squash the commits together and re-write the commit message into a coherent message.
+Use `fixup` for the commits you want to squash and `reword` on the top commit.
+This will allow you to squash the commits together and re-write the commit message into a coherent message.
 If there were valuable comments in any of the commits being squashed, use the `squash` command rather than `fixup` as you'll be able to preserve the message.

 ```
 [control-repo]$ git rebase -i HEAD~3